bucketeer-io/bucketeer-docs/docs/sdk/server-side/node-js/index.md

 :::note

-The variation method will return the default value if the feature flag is missing in the SDK.
+The variation method will return the default value if the feature flag doesn't exist, or is archived, or if the request fails.

 :::